 - Diploma as a Registered General Nurse

-In addition to my experience as a psychotherapist I am currently training as a Life coach and can offer some very helpful tools from the world of coaching to benefit clients and supervisees.
+In addition to my experience as a psychotherapist I have attended coaching training and can offer some very helpful tools to benefit clients and supervisees.

 Accredited register membership